Why fill out the FAFSA?

 FAFSA stands for Free Application for Federal Student Aid.
 Your child’s college career could hinge on this one form.
 Fill out the FAFSA!
 Even if you think you won’t qualify, fill it out.
 The FAFSA will determine whether or not your student will receive Federal Student Aid.
 It will ALSO determine any monies he or she will receive from the schools that they apply to as well.

 Most schools will require you to fill this out, so do it right away.
 In other words, the information that is provided when filling out this form could help your family to get more money from different colleges!
-Read our post on applying for colleges.
+Read my post on applying for colleges.

 It is very important that you fill this out for many reasons.
 The due date is October 1, more on that below…